 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Farm, Forestry and Garden Workers”.

 The number of farm and forestry workers in employment fell slightly from 2006 to 2013.
 This trend is expected to stop, and employment is projected to increase a little to 2021, and then decline slightly until 2026.
-Even though a slight decrease is expected in the longer term, there should be a good number of opportunities as many older people are set to expire.

 The agriculture and forestry sectors have a high level of commitment to ensuring the health and safety of their workforce.
 This is because many of the jobs in the sector are in the outdoors, and often involve working with potentially dangerous machinery.